 This sourdough paradise is easy to highly recommend.
 This place is perfect for breakfast or lunch and the view is amazing.
 Their price is also fair!

 Quality Coffee and the most relaxed atmosphere you will find, a true hipster paradise.
 Their scones are otherworldly.

 - Many wanted Hafnarfjordur to become Iceland’s capital.

 - In the ’70s Hafnarfjordur used to have a Zoo, with monkeys, polar bears, snakes, lions, and more exotic animals.

 - Hafnarfjordur is both known to be the town of Vikings and the town of Elves!

 - Hafnarfjordur has two main sports team Haukar and FH and the rivalry is an ongoing tradition in the town.
 Haukar dress in red and FH in black and white.

-- Hafnarfjordur is a friend town to many towns around the world including:
+- Hafnarfjordur is a friendly town to many towns around the world including:

 - Frederiksberg in Denmark

 - Tartu in Estonia